webster5361/Ragnarok/README.md

 #### Launch Ragnarok
 If there is a sequelize error, re-run the start command.
+The initial "X doesn't exist is normal."
 ```
 node --harmony Commando.js
 ```